Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Background and Related Work

 Several visualization techniques have been designed to show the uncertainty of the estimation, with several advantages over the communication of a sole point estimate~\cite{Jung:2015:DUI,Wunderlich:2017:VDU}.
 Showing the theoretical or empirical probability distribution of the variable of interest is a commonly used technique.
 For example, \emph{probability density plots} are often used for describing the known distributions such as Gaussian distribution or estimated density functions based on samples of interest (\eg observed data or samples from posterior distributions in a Bayesian setting). \emph{Violin plots} \cite{Hintze1998} (also called \emph{eyeball plots} in~\cite{Spiegelhalter1999}) are rotated and mirrored kernel density plots, so that the uncertainty is encoded as the width of the `violin' shape. \emph{Raindrop plots}~\cite{Barrowman:2003:RP} are similar to violin plots but are based on log-density.
 The \emph{gradient plot} uses opacity instead of shape to convey the uncertainty (\eg~\cite{correll-gleicher-2014}), while \emph{quantile dot plots}~\cite{Fernandes:2018:UDU,Kay:2016:MBU} are discrete analogs of the probability density plot.
 Various alternative representation styles specifically for CIs are commonly used (see, for example,~\cite{Cumming2007}).
 In order to remedy the misunderstanding and misinterpretation of CIs, Kalinowski \etal~\cite{Kalinowski:2018:STCI} designed the \emph{cat's eye confidence interval} which uses normal distributions to depict the relative likelihood of values within the CI (based on the Fisherian interpretation of the CI).
 A violin plot with additional credible interval ranges are also used to depict arbitrary shaped (univariate) posterior distributions based on posterior samples, for example in the \texttt{tidybayes} R package (coined as the \emph{eye plot})~\cite{tidybayes}.
 Kale \etal~\cite{Kale:2019:HOP,Hofman:2020:VIU} studied animated \emph{hypothetical outcome plots} for interactive dissemination of statistical results.
 Going even further, Dragicevic \etal~\cite{Dragicevic:2019:EMA} propose the use of interactive explorable statistical analyses in research documents to increase their transparency.
 For a systematic review of uncertainty visualization practices, see Hullman \etal~\cite{Hullman:2019:POE}.

 Some past studies have focused on comparing different visual representations of statistical results.
 Tak \etal~\cite{Tak:2014:PVU} examined seven different visual representations of uncertainty on 140 non-experts.
 Correll and Gleicher~\cite{correll-gleicher-2014} studied four different visualization styles for mean and error in several settings.
 Kalinowski \etal~\cite{Kalinowski:2018:STCI} compared students' intuitions when interpreting classic CI plots and cat's eye plots.
 Finally, the recent study by Hofman \etal~\cite{Hofman:2020:VIU} focused on the impact of presenting inferential uncertainty in comparison to presenting outcome uncertainty, and investigated the effect of different visual representations of effect sizes.
-With the exception of~\cite{Kalinowski:2018:STCI}, these studies have focused on testing lay-people, a population which can be expected to differ from researchers who have been trained to use and interpret \pvalues and CIs in their work.
-It is also noteworthy that in~\cite{correll-gleicher-2014} participants were given information on the uncertainty corresponding to the sampling distribution of the mean, but were then asked about the likelihood of a future observation (which, in contrast, relates to the sampling distribution of the observations).
+With the exception of~\cite{Kalinowski:2018:STCI}, these studies have focused on testing lay-people, a population which can be expected to differ from researchers who have been trained to interpret $p$-values and CIs in their work.